xan1242/willow-install-guide/README.md

 This guide will describe the process of installing Yu-Gi-Oh!
 Cross Duel on MEmu or a rooted Android device by using the "willow-install" script.

-Note that willow-install only supports Windows for now.
+Note that willow-install / willow-updatemod only supports Windows for now.
 Linux and macOS support will come at a later time.

 ## Overview / summary